-is fow needed by, magenda text is high needed by.
-Any operating point may be durined from any known good operating point

 - 1. Set MR13 OP[6]=1B to enable writing to Frequency Set Point 'y' (FSP-WR[y]) (or FSP-WR[x], See Note). - 2.
-Write FSP-WR[y] (or FSP-WR[x]) registers for the channel and ranks to set up high frequency operating parameters. - 3.
-Read MR0 OP[7] on the channel and ranks to determine which die are terminating, signified by MR0 OP[7]=1B. - 4.
+Write FSP-WR[y] (or FSP-WR[x]) registers for all channels and ranks to set up highfrequency operating parameters. - 3.
+Read MR0 OP[7] on all channels and ranks to determine which die are terminating, signified by MR0 OP[7]=1B. - 4.
 Issue MRW-1 and MRW-2 commands to enter Command Bus Training mode on the terminating rank. - 5.
 Drive CKE LOW on the terminating rank (or all ranks), and change CK frequency to the high-frequency operating point. - 6.
-Perform Command Bus Training on the terminating rank (VREFca, CS, and CA).

-7. Exit training by driving CKE HIGH, change CK frequency to the low-frequency operating point, and issue MRW-1 and MRW-2 commands to write the trained values to FSP-WR[y] (or FSP-WR[x]).
-When CKE is driven HIGH, the SDRAM will automatically switch back to the FSP-OP registers that were in use prior to training (i.e. trained values are not retained by the SDRAM).

-8. Issue MRW-1 and MRW-2 command to enter training mode on the non-terminating rank (but keep CKE HIGH)

-9. Issue MRW-1 and MRW-2 commands to switch the terminating rank to FSP-OP[y]

-(or FSP-OP[x]), to turn on termination, and change CK frequency to the highfrequency operating point.

-10. Drive CKE LOW on the non-terminating (or all) ranks.
-The non-terminating rank(s) will now be using FSP-OP[y] (or FSP-OP[x]).

-- 11. Perform Command Bus Training on the non-terminating rank (VREFca, CS, and CA). - 12.
-Issue MRW-1 and MRW-2 commands to switch the terminating rank to FSP-OP[x] (or FSP-OP[y]) to turn off termination.

-13. Exit training by driving CKE HIGH on the non-terminating rank, change CK frequency to the low-frequency operating point, and issue MRW-1 and MRW-2 commands.
-When CKE is driven HIGH, the SDRAM will automatically switch back to the FSP-OP registers that were in use prior to training (i.e. trained values are not retained by the SDRAM).

-14. Write the trained values to FSP-WR[y] (or FSP-WR[x]) by issuing MRW-1 and MRW-2 commands to the SDRAM and setting all applicable mode register parameters.

-15. Issue MRW-1 and MRW-2 commands to switch the terminating rank to FSP-OP[y] (or FSP-OP[x]), to turn on termination, and change CK frequency to the highfrequency operating point.
+Perform Command Bus Training on the terminating rank (VREFca, CS, and CA). - 7.
+Exit training by driving CKE HIGH, change CK frequency to the low-frequency operating point, and issue MRW-1 and MRW-2 commands to write the trained values to FSP-WR[y] (or FSP-WR[x]).
+When CKE is driven HIGH, the SDRAM will automatically switch back to the FSP-OP registers that were in use prior to training (i.e. trained values are not retained by the SDRAM). - 8.
+Issue MRW-1 and MRW-2 command to enter training mode on the non-terminating rank (but keep CKE HIGH) - 9.
+Issue MRW-1 and MRW-2 commands to switch the terminating rank to FSP-OP[y] (or FSP-OP[x]), to turn on termination, and change CK frequency to the highfrequency operating point. - 10.
+Drive CKE LOW on the non-terminating (or all) ranks.
+The non-terminating rank(s) will now be using FSP-OP[y] (or FSP-OP[x]). - 11.
+Perform Command Bus Training on the non-terminating rank (VREFca, CS, and CA). - 12.
+Issue MRW-1 and MRW-2 commands to switch the terminating rank to FSP-OP[x] (or FSP-OP[y]) to turn off termination. - 13.
+Exit training by driving CKE HIGH on the non-terminating rank, change CK frequency to the low-frequency operating point, and issue MRW-1 and MRW-2 commands.
+When CKE is driven HIGH, the SDRAM will automatically switch back to the FSP-OP registers that were in use prior to training (i.e. trained values are not retained by the SDRAM). - 14.
+Write the trained values to FSP-WR[y] (or FSP-WR[x]) by issuing MRW-1 and MRW-2 commands to the SDRAM and setting all applicable mode register parameters. - 15.
+Issue MRW-1 and MRW-2 commands to switch the terminating rank to FSP-OP[y] (or FSP-OP[x]), to turn on termination, and change CK frequency to the highfrequency operating point.
 At this point the Command Bus is trained for both ranks and you may proceed to other training or normal operation.

-2.29.1.3.
+2.25.1.3.
 Relation between CA input pin and DQ output pin